 I’ll leave you with this caution: these facts aren’t, or shouldn’t be, unknown to even the most ardent fuelcell vehicle supporter.
 They tend to heap on the criticism of battery electric vehicles because we still make a lot of our electricity worldwide from fossils too.
 However, the proportion of electricity made by low GHG emission sources is positively HUGE compared to the proportion of hydrogen production from non-emitting resources right now.
 And because battery electric vehicles are over 3x as energy efficient as FCEVs, using that electricity directly rather than indirectly via the lossy hydrogen middleman will mean that the challenge of building out renewable generation capacity will be 1/3 as great if we go this route for cars and light trucks- where batteries are a fully feasible alternative to hydrogen.

 Consider the possibility that something else is going on: since hydrogen right now is overwhelmingly made from fossils, is it likely that fuelcell vehicles would actually be fuelled with renewable hydrogen?
 Or is this a “bait and switch” scam to sell you fossil fuels in another form?
 Some H2 advocates are more honest about this than others.

 My articles about hydrogen fuelcell vehicles, and why I think they’re a dead end for cars and light trucks:

-Disclaimer: everything in this article is my own opinion, separate from that of my employer Zeton Inc. which has no opinion in these matters.
+Disclaimer: everything in this article is my own opinion.
 I provide references where possible, as links so they’re easy to check.
 But I’m human, and hence prone to error.
 I encourage anyone who can show where my calculations are incorrect, with references, to let me know and I’ll edit my article promptly.